 The original in this space was Tim Shaw who would demonstrate the product and constantly prompt you to "Wait" for "More".

-These ads are still hugely popular for a certain style of product - such as the Aero Garden, Sham Wow, and hair removal.
+These ads are still hugely popular for a certain style of product - such as the Magic Bullet, Sham Wow, and Magic Cami.
 The technique is to keep adding more and more stuff onto the initial offer with the aim of making it seem such a great deal at the end of the 90second commercial that it is Irresistible.

-I am very comfortable getting a Magic Bullet for less than $40 via one of these tacky, screaming, formula ads.
-The ad works - it is a numbers game - and most of the time the product works (At least it works long enough to make you feel that you got a bargain).
+I am very comfortable getting a Magic Bullet for less than $30 via one of these formula ads.
+The ad works - it is a numbers game - and most of the time the product works (At least long enough to make you feel that you got a bargain).